keloyster/deluge-telegram-bot/README.md

 - [Python Telegram Bot](https://pypi.python.org/pypi/python-telegram-bot) (handy to also have `pip` installed so you can easily install this package)

 ## Installation

+> Note for step 1 and 4: I found that removable media (like an external hdd) cannot have executable files by default.
+I solved this by not having this script on the external device, but there are other mount options to fix this.

 1. Clone repository to your computer
 2. Create a Telegram API Token ([talk to BotFather](https://telegram.me/botfather))
 3. Add token to `config.json` file
 4. Make sure downloadcomplete.py is executable (`chmod u+x downloadcomplete.py`)

-> Note: I found that removable media (like an external hdd) cannot have executable files by default.
-I solved this by not having this script on the external device, but there are other mount options to fix this.

 5. Do a test run by calling `python downloadcomplete.py idHere nameHere locHere`
 6. Open Deluge Execute plug-in and add new command for torrent complete.
 Should look something like `~/scripts/deluge-telegram-bot/downloadcomplete.py`